 Analysis of economic behavior in regulated industries poses some of the most challenging problems in economics.
 Regulation sometimes produces incentives for anticompetitive activities that would not be undertaken by unregulated firms.

-EI economists have analyzed matters involving regulation or deregulation in many different areas, such as:
+Secretariat Economists professionals have analyzed matters involving regulation or deregulation in many different areas, such as:

 - Telecommunications — wireline and mobile telephone services, satellite services, telecommunications equipment, electronic information services